 Sometimes when you choose the images to use in your website, you may miss a couple of very important details that would make your image look better in your site...
 To make sure you select the better images and optimize them well, keep this article handy.

 Before we begin with the actual optimization process, you need to find good images to use in your website.
-For awesome ideas on where to get the images from, please visit this article.

 Optimizing the image

 Now that you've got some insights on where to get images from and how to select them, it's time to optimize them.

 Here at AgentFire we always use Adobe Photoshop to optimize the images, so in this article we will go over how to do it using Photoshop.
 You may think that it is ultra difficult, but no worries, here you will see how easy it is to optimize an image even if you are not the best at technology.
 Also, after explaining Photoshop, we will go over other tools that may be less scaring and be as useful as Photoshop.

 Open Photoshop and open a file: On the top left, click "File" and then "Open".
 Browse for your image, select it and click "Open"

 First thing you will want to do is to check the size and resolution.
 To do so, click "Image" and then "Image Size" on the top bar menu.

 The images on your site shouldn't be more width than 2000px.
 So make sure you set at the maximum 2000px on width.
 The height doesn't matter if the image is for a slider or post.
 As you can see, there's a little lock that when you change the width it proportionally updates the height.